ionStici/tools/mds/git/git-rebase.md

 A - - B - - C - D' - E'  master
 ```

-Internally, Git accomplishes this by creating new commits and applying them to the specified base, so `D'` and `E'` are actually entirely new commits.
+Internally, Git accomplishes this by creating new commits and applying them to the specified base, this means that `D'` and `E'` are actually entirely new commits.

 ## Rebasing as a cleanup tool